tardate/LittleCodingKata/security/kms/symmetric_data_encryption/README.md

-# #316 AWS KMS
+# #317 Symmetric Encryption with AWS KMS

-About the AWS Key Management Service (KMS), with CLI example of data encrypt/decrypt with symmetric keys.
+Using AWS Key Management Service (KMS) for data encrypt/decrypt with symmetric keys, with CLI examples.

 ## Notes

 The [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/) is used to create and control keys used to encrypt or digitally sign data.

-* Fully integrated with IAM for authorization
-* AWS manages the encryption keys
-* CloudTrail can be used to audit KMS Key usage
-* Integrated with most AWS services (EBS, S3, etc)

-### Types of KMS Keys

-* AWS Owned Keys (free): SSE-S3, SSE-SQS, SSE-DDB ()
-* AWS Managed Key: free (aws/service-name, example: aws/rds or aws/ebs)
-* Customer managed keys created or imported into KMS (not free)
-* Customer managed keys imported: $1 / month

-Note: API calls to KMS are not free

-### Supported Keys Types

-* Symmetric (AES-256 keys)
-    * Single encryption key used to Encrypt and Decrypt
-    * Integrated AWS services use Symmetric CMKs
-    * Never get access to the unencrypted KMS Key (used via KMS API)
-* Asymmetric (RSA & ECC key pairs)
-    * Public (Encrypt) and Private Key (Decrypt) pair
-    * For Encrypt/Decrypt and Sign/Verify operations
-    * The public key is downloadable, but can’t access the unencrypted Private Key

-### Automatic Key rotation

-* AWS-managed KMS Key: automatic every 1 year
-* Customer-managed KMS Key: (must be enabled) automatic & on-demand
-* Imported KMS Key: only manual rotation possible using alias

-### KMS Key Policies

-* Default KMS Key Policy:
-    * Created if you don’t provide a specific KMS Key Policy
-    * Complete access to the key to the root user = entire AWS account
-* Custom KMS Key Policy:
-    * Define users, roles that can access the KMS key
-    * Define who can administer the key
-    * Useful for cross-account access of your KMS key

-## Example KMS Scenario 1: Symmetric Key Encrypt/Decrypt

-Using a customer-managed symmetric key to encrypt and decrypt data.
+See [About KMS](../about) for more info.

+This is an example of using AWS KMS for data encryption and decryption user customer-managed symmetric keys.

 I am using the AWS CLI on macOS for this example:

     $ aws --version
     aws-cli/2.15.6 Python/3.11.6 Darwin/24.2.0 exe/x86_64 prompt/off

-### Step 1: Create the key with the AWS console
+## Step 1: Create the key with the AWS console

 I am creating this with a user that has full admin rights (not a root user)